Install Kubernetes using kubeadm

 |

-If multiple or no container runtimes are detected kubeadm will throw an error and will request that you specify which one you want to use.
+If multiple or no container runtimes are detected kubeadm will throw an error and will request to specify which one to use.

 Docker Engine does not implement the CRI which is a requirement for a container runtime to work with Kubernetes.
 For that reason, an additional service cri-dockerd has to be installed. cri-dockerd is a project based on the legacy built-in Docker Engine support that was removed from the kubelet in version 1.24. |